 Can I know more?

-Have a look at the following presentation for a short introduction.
+Have a look at the following presentation for an introduction.

 How can I cite this work?